-I have a Dream is 20 stories of people who have chosen an unusual path for themselves, driven by their dreams to make an impact on the lesser privileged in the society.
+I have a Dream is 20 stories of people who have chosen an unusual path for themselves.
+Driven by their dreams to make an impact on the lesser privileged in the society.
 Most of them are well-educated people from premium institutes in the country or outside the country.
 They are not usually expected to choose these options as careers in their lives, and hence they stand out in the crowd.

-If you are a regular reader of business magazines and newspapers, you would have most probably read most of these stories as all these people indulge in active PR to promote themselves and their causes and also for the fact that most of them depend on public funding for their work.
+If you are a regular reader of business magazines and newspapers, you would have most probably read most of these stories.
+As all these people indulge in active PR to promote themselves.
+And their causes.
+Also for the fact that most of them depend on public funding for their work.
 Barring a couple of cases, I had read extensive stories of each of the cases mentioned in the book.
-Each story covered in 15-20 pages talks about the journey of the protagonist from childhood to where he/she is today in their own words with some comments here and there by the author.
-Each person takes you through what he or she were like as a kid and what kind of family background they came from, which sets the context for the rest of the story.
+Each story covered in 15-20 pages talks about the journey of the protagonist from childhood to where he/she is today.
+In their own words with some comments here and there by the author.
+Each person takes you through what he or she was like as a kid and what kind of family background they came from, which sets the context for the rest of the story.

-Now, I may not find anything too exciting in the book personally, but I think books like this are important because these are stories that need to be told for the current crop of students to know what are the various options that they can potentially take apart from the convention alone.
+Now, I may not find anything too exciting in the book I have a Dream personally.
+But I think books like this are important because these are stories that need to be told for the current crop of students.
+To know what are the various options that they can potentially take apart from the convention alone.
 It prepares them mentally for few tough years if they choose an unconventional path.
-These stories tell them the power of perseverance and the fact that your background either personally or educationally cannot limit you if you do not want them to.
+These stories tell them the power of perseverance.
+And the fact that your background either personally or educationally cannot limit you if you do not want them to.

 Having said that, the stories are presented only from the protagonist’s point of view.
-They cannot be called complete study of a particular organization or movement unless you also take views of people who have worked with these people or people who have benefited from these initiatives.
-Stories are also limited to people who came with branded education, though there are many who are running similar movements even without the cushion of a degree that can take them back to corporate world anytime.
+They cannot be called the complete study of a particular organization or movement.
+Unless you also take views of people who have worked with these people.
+Or people who have benefited from these initiatives.
+Stories are also limited to people who came with branded education.
+Though there are many who are running similar movements even without the cushion of a degree that can take them back to the corporate world anytime.